 TED is a companion robot, showing the scope for empathic design within coding and robotics

 TED, a talking entertainment droid, was developed by a student team of two Year 5 girls in the MicroMakers II program at Bulimba State School.
-TED is a companion robot that was specifically designed for people who are lonely.
+TED is a companion robot that was specifically designed for lonely people.
 This is a beautiful example of a tech project that embraced empathy for users, solved a community problem and targeted social impact.

 Animated story